node-task/spec/README.md

 ## filterWrite
 `task.filterWrite(config, input, filepath)`

-Any actions which modify the intended contents of a destination file should occur here.
-The input argument will contain an array of file contents (as modified by [task.filterRead](#filterread) if applicable).
-This method should reduce the array to a string and return it.
+Any actions which modify the intended content of a destination file should occur here.
+The input argument will contain an array of file contents (as modified by [`filterRead`](#filterread), if applicable).
+This method should reduce the input array to a string and return the value to be written.
 If the completion of this method is asynchronous, a promise must be returned.
 A `filterWrite` event with matching arguments must be emitted before this is called (handled automatically by tasks created with this package).

 **Example:**
 ```js